jbloomlab/phydms/docs/phydms_prog.rst

 Overview
 ------------
-``phydms`` can be used to perform phylogenetic analyses with :ref:`ExpCM` as well as with some standard non-site-specific substitution models (variants of the *YNGKP* models described in `Yang, Nielsen, Goldman, and Krabbe Pederson, Genetics, 155:431-449`_).
+``phydms`` can perform phylogenetic analyses with :ref:`ExpCM` as well as with some standard non-site-specific substitution models (variants of the *YNGKP* models described in `Yang, Nielsen, Goldman, and Krabbe Pederson, Genetics, 155:431-449`_).
 In addition, ``phydms`` can be used to detect site-specific diversifying or differential selection using the :ref:`ExpCM`.

 ``phydms`` is written in `Python`_, and uses the `Bio++`_ libraries to perform the core likelihood functions.
 See below for information on the `Command-line usage`_ and `Output files`_.